How viewing sales through a consultant’s lens is a game-changer

 - (Top Performer) The Challenger: A Challenger sales rep deeply understands customers, is good at seeing the world in new ways, and loves to debate and push (nudge / guide) the customer in the right direction.

 - The Relationship Builder: This kind of sales rep persona is agreeable, likable, skilled at building rapport, and generous in giving their time to others (colleagues, prospects, etc.)

 - The Lone Wolf: Independent and self-assured, it tends to do things their way and follows their instincts.

 - The Problem Solver: A reliable and detail-oriented sales rep who is good at troubleshooting all problems.

-As I read and digested the challenger sale, I had many moments of realization (while reading and afterwards) about why certain things worked or didn’t work in our sales process.
+As I read and digested the challenger sale, I had many moments of realization (while reading and afterward) about why certain things worked or didn’t work in our sales process.
 Why some deals were successful and others which weren’t, and why.

 - Had been hiring for the wrong sales rep personas (hard worker and relationship builder)

-I highly recommend buying and reading the book and its entirety: Buy The Challenger Sale
+I highly recommend buying and reading the book and its entirety: Buy The Challenger Sale.

 In the meantime, which of the 6 stages are you already using?
 Which have you yet to try?